In a Nutshell

 However, Figure could do with adding more information about the application and assessment process.
 At the moment, the website doesn’t specify which documents you might be asked to provide or give a minimum credit score for eligibility.

-Figure's home equity loan doesn't have the flexibility of a HELOC.
+Figure's Home Equity Loan PLUS doesn't have the flexibility of a HELOC.
 You'll receive your funds in a single lump sum in your account when the loan goes through, instead of getting a flexible line of credit that you can withdraw and pay off.
 Although you can make additional draws on your home equity loan, the option is only available throughout the first 2 years of the loan, and you'll have to have paid off some of your loan before you can make another draw.

 Rates and Fees – The Bare Basics

 Figure’s home equity loans are all fixed-rate.
-You can choose between a term of 5, 7, 10, or 15 years.
-There’s no information about typical APR on Figure loans.
+You can choose between a term of 5, 7, 10, 15 or 20 years.

 Help & Support